RomainFallet/web-deploy/README.md

 _Note: replace "username" and "ipAddress" by your credentials infos._

-**The script will disable SSH password authentication for security reasons.
+**The following script will disable SSH password authentication for security reasons.
 You must backup the generated SSH key in a safe place (for example, in a password manager app) to prevent loosing access to the machine if your computer dies.**

 ## Quickstart